Compiler Press'

 Low wages for unskilled labour may create a question of vertical equity (or political reasons).
 Government may decide that with such low wages unskilled workers cannot support themselves, their children and/or other dependents above the 'poverty line'.
 Accordingly government may intervene by establishing a 'minimum wage rate'.

 If this rate is below market equilibrium rate such a minimum has no real effect.
-If, however, it is above the market equilibrium price (P&B 4th Ed.
-Fig. 7.5; 5th Ed.
-Fig. 6.5; 7th Ed Fig. 6.3 & Fig. 6.4) the supply of willing workers exceeds the demand of producers.
+If, however, it is above the market equilibrium price (P&B 7th Ed Fig. 6.3 & Fig. 6.4; MKM Fig's 6.1 a & b) the supply of willing workers exceeds the demand of producers.
 As in the case of rent controls, if the price cannot adjust, other forms of behaviour will evolve.
 For example, some workers will offer to work some hours 'off the books'.

 Consumer demand does not change if a sales tax is imposed.
 The demand curve reflects the quantity of a good or service consumers are willing to buy at a given price.
 If the price goes up, one slides up the demand curve; if the price goes down, one slides down the demand curve - all things being equal.
 Accordingly, to the consumer the real price of a good is its retail price plus any associated taxes.

 A sales tax does, however, shift the supply curve up to the left.
 Producers are willing to supply a certain quantity of goods or services if the receive a given price.
-With sales tax, such goods and services are offered for sale at a higher price (P&B 4th Ed.
-Fig. 7.6; 5th Ed.
-Fig. 6.6; 7th Ed Fig. 6.5).
+With sales tax, such goods and services are offered for sale at a higher price (P&B 7th Ed Fig. 6.5; R&L 13th Ed Fig. 4-8 & 4-9).
 The supply curve shifts and a new equilibrium is established at a higher price and a lower quantity than before the tax.

-In the case of supply elasticity, the situation is reversed (P&B 4th Ed.
-Fig. 7.8; 5th Ed.
-Fig. 6.8; 7th Ed Fig. 6.9).
+In the case of supply elasticity, the situation is reversed (P&B 7th Ed Fig. 6.9a & b).
 If supply is totally inelastic, that is the supply curve is vertical, then the supplier bares the full tax.
-If supply is perfectly elastic, however, the consumer will pay the tax
+If supply is perfectly elastic, however, the consumer will pay the tax.

 next page